Be your own boss

 Offshore workers can be away from home for weeks at a time, working different shift patterns.

 Working from home

 It doesn’t suit all jobs and industries.
 But thanks to digital technology, home working has become far easier in recent years.
-If you live in a rural area, have problems traveling or need to be out and about a lot, it could work for you.
+If you live in a rural area, have problems travelling or need to be out and about a lot, it could work for you.
 You’ll need a good connection to your colleagues, and a place to work.
 You also have to be able to avoid distractions.